AkhilReddy630/Ecommerce_Sales_Dashboard/README.md

  Sales by Customer and State
  Payment Mode Breakdown

-I ensured the dashboard is interactive and user-friendly, allowing stakeholders to explore insights with dynamic filters and visuals.
+Ensured the dashboard is interactive and user-friendly, allowing stakeholders to explore insights with dynamic filters and visuals.

  4. Automated Reporting

-I implemented automated reporting so that visuals refresh with a single click, eliminating repetitive Excel tasks and saving time.
+Implemented automated reporting so that visuals refresh with a single click, eliminating repetitive Excel tasks and saving time.